Context plays a very important role in California assault cases.

 If the victim was a police officer, firefighter or EMT, the case is punishable by five years in state prison.
 This rises to 12 years if the deadly weapon was a firearm.

-Defenses against Assault With a Deadly Weapon charges
+Defenses against assault with a deadly weapon charges

 There are a few common defenses that can be used against assault with a deadly weapon charges.
 Some of these include:

-• The defendant was acting in self-defense.
+- The defendant was acting in self-defense.

-• The defendant did not act willfully or with the intent to assault the other person.
+- Lack of intent: The defendant did not act willfully or with the intent to assault the other person.

-• The defendant had no ability to actually inflict deadly force on the other person.
+- The defendant had no ability to actually inflict deadly force on the other person.

-When you start working with a criminal defense attorney, they will likely ask you a number of questions about the incident in order to get a better understanding of what happened.
+When you start working with a criminal defense lawyer, they will ask you a number of questions about the incident in order to get a better understanding of what happened.
 They may also want to review any evidence that is available, including police reports, witness statements, and photos or video footage.
-They’ll use this to craft your defense and fight your case.

 But luckily, there is help available.
-You can work with a criminal defense attorney who will help you navigate the criminal justice system and who will fight for your rights.
-Call the Helfend Law Group today for a free case review – 800-834-6434.
+You can work with a law firm who will help you navigate the criminal justice system and who will fight for your rights.